xapax/security/basics_of_linux.md

 I am talking about debian/ubuntu here.
 On other systems I don't know.

-You can define your path in `/etc/environment`.
-If you don't have it you can create it and add the path like this:
+You can define your path in `/etc/environment.
+If you don't have it you can create it and add the path like this:`

 ```
 source /etc/environment && export PATH
 ```

-If you are using zsh (which you should) you have to add it here
+If you are using zsh \(which you should\) you have to add it here

 ```
 sudo vim /etc/zsh/zshenv